 This trend has several very strong positives:

 - Meat is more expensive than grains and vegetables, therefore eating less meat saves you money

 - Meat is more of a burden on the environment to produce.
 It costs much less to grow one crop of grain or vegetables versus raise a cow or pig and butcher one pound of meat.
 You save water, energy, and the grain that would have been fed to the cow for one meal can now be fed to you directly instead.

-3. A whole food vegetable based diet is MUCH healthier overall for you.
-Lowers cholesterol, makes losing weight easier, decreases cardiovascular disease and hypertension, etc.
+- A whole food vegetable based diet is MUCH healthier overall for you.
+This way of eating lowers cholesterol, makes losing weight easier, decreases risk for cardiovascular disease and hypertension, etc.

 Look it up for yourself, or watch “Forks over Knives”.
 I’m not saying go cold turkey vegan, but adding in more fiber-filled fresh fruits and veggies plus 100% whole grains can never be a bad thing.